tiannahenrylewis/100DaysOfSwift/README.md

 ## Project 4: Easy Browser [In Progress]
 The goal of this project was to create a simple web browswer using WebKit.
 A UIAlert was included which allows a user to select from a number of different pre-loaded web sites.

-Key Topics: WKWebView, Action Sheets, Delegates, URLs
+Key Topics: WKWebView, Action Sheets, Delegates, URLs, UIProgressView, Key-Value Observing, UIToolbar
 ## Project 5: Word Scramble

 ## Project 6: Auto Layout